asayers/tailsrv/README.md

 requirements.
 It therefore lacks some features you might expect, if you're coming from eg. Kafka.

-* **In-band session control**:  A client can't communicate with tailsrv one it has begun sending data.
-Therefore, if you need to seek to a different point in the log, you must hang up and start a new connection.
 * **Multiple files**: Clients can't request data from specific files: it's strictly one-file-per-server.
 If you want to stream multiple files, run multiple instances.